 Undergraduate Policies and Procedures

-Petitioning examination of credit should be completed within the student's first term at UT Dallas, but not later than the first day of the student's graduating term.
-A first year student must weigh the advantages of accepting college credit through examinations against the possible impact such credit might have on tuition rebate eligibility and their readiness for subsequent courses in an academic sequence.
-Guidelines for credit by examinations are available on the UT Dallas website at oue.utdallas.edu and/or at the UT Dallas Office of Admission and Enrollment website (enroll.utdallas.edu/transfer/transfer-credit).
+Petitioning examination of credit is recommended to be completed within the student's first term at UT Dallas, but not later than the first day of the student's graduating term.
+A first-year student must weigh the advantages of accepting college credit through examinations against the possible impact such credit might have on tuition rebate eligibility and their readiness for subsequent courses in an academic sequence.

 Criminal Background Check

 Certain programs require students to submit to and satisfactorily complete a background check review as a condition of admission and/or participation in education experiences.
 Students who refuse to submit to a background check or who do not pass the background check may be dismissed from the program.
 The student is responsible for the costs associated with the criminal background check.

 In accordance with Section 51.803 of the Texas Education Code, students are automatically admitted to the University as first-time freshmen if they graduate in the top 10% of their class from an accredited Texas high school, and, in accordance with Section 28.025 of the Texas Education Code, successfully complete the Distinguished Level of Achievement, as applicable.
 Applicants must have graduated from high school during one of the two school years preceding the academic year for which they seek admission as first-time freshmen and have not attempted any higher education credits since graduation from high school.
 Pursuant to Texas Education Code, Sections 51.803 and 51.805, and high school applicants have met one of the following conditions:

 - successfully completed the distinguished level of achievement under the Foundation Program from a Texas public high school;